Berry Cave SalamanderGyrinophilus gulolineatus

 The Berry Cave Salamander is found in only 3 counties (Knox, McMinn, and Roane) of the Ridge and Valley Province in east TN.
 Formerly a subspecies of Tennessee Cave Salamander (G. palleucus).

 Description: A long-bodied salamander (4.0 to 9.0 inches in length) with small eyes, lack of eyelids, wide head, spatulate snout, and bright red feathery, external gills.
-Overall coloration is salmon to pale pink with pale belly.
-Also, has unique dark stripe on forward half of throat.
+Overall coloration is salmon to pale pink with a pale belly.
+Also, has a unique dark stripe on forward half of the throat.

-Similar Species: Tennessee Cave Salamander has smaller head and body and lacks throat stripe.
+Similar Species: Tennessee Cave Salamander has a smaller head and body and lacks throat stripe.